eeditiones/edep/README.md

 ### Treatment of empty elements/attributes

 As explained above, the form works directly on the EpiDoc TEI XML.
-However, note that missing elements or attributes will be regarded as irrelevant by the form and the corresponding controls will be hidden.
-This is by design and conceptually an important feature!
-It is thus required that you **provide an empty placeholder** in the XML templates for every element or attribute to be edited in the form.
+However, real TEI documents will not necessarily contain all potentially possible elements and attributes.
+In such cases, note that "missing" elements or attributes will be regarded as irrelevant by the form and the corresponding controls will not be shown.
+This is an element of the Fore design and conceptually an important feature!
+It is therefore required that  **a placeholder** is provided in the XML templates for every element or attribute to be edited in the form or to indicate in the form control that a given attribute should be created on demand.
 For example, the template for the `<provenance>` element specifies empty attributes for `when` and `when-custom` even though those are mutually exclusive:

 ```xml
 <provenance type="found" when="" when-custom="" notBefore="" notAfter="">